 Rank7 out of 246 attractions in Pune

-Sinhagad should be your destination of choice as it is located far from the madding crowd.
-A solo traveller will be able to spot youngsters undertaking a hiking expedition to the top of the hill on which the place is locared.
-It is a perfect spot for families, too.
-The ancient ruins of the fort should also be admired.
+If you're looking for places to visit near Pune within 50 km, Sinhagad should be on the top of your list.
+The name Sinhagad literally means ‘lion’s fort’.
+The fort is located on a hilltop, about 35 km away from Pune, but is far removed from the chaos of the city.
+The ancient ruins, although in shambles, are something to be admired.
 Most locals visit the spot when they are in the mood to bond over a nice picnic.
 Trekking to the top of the hill is an experience worth the effort.
-The name literally means ‘lion’s fort’ and the fort is on top of the hill.
 You can almost always see young tourists hiking up the hill to reach the fort.
-Though the fort is almost completely in ruins presently, it serves as a very popular picnic spot.
-The palace and fort also serve as a watch point to capture some mesmerizing sceneries.
-Located around 35kms from Pune, Sinhagad is a favourite trekking spot and a picnic destination.
-It is well-connected by roads but many people prefer trekking to the fort for the experience.
+The palace and fort also serve as a watch point to capture some mesmerising photographs.
+Sinhagad has recently become one of the most popular tourist places near Pune.
+It is well-connected by roads.
 At the fort, there are memorials of Tanaji Malusare and Shivaji's younger son Rajaram.
 Another spot visiting when at the fort are the military stables.
 Most people also tend to visit the water body there called Dev Taaki.
 It contains fresh water throughout the year.
-This is among the best places near Pune for a trek.
-If your want a slice of history, try a place called Sinhagad, a popular tourist destination that is about 37 kilometres away from the city of Pune.
-A famous attraction here is the ruins of Singahad Fort.
-The name itself means, the ‘lion’s fort,’ and one is requested to pay a visit to this place when here on a vacation for the weekend.
+This is also one of the best places near Pune for a trek.
 The place is good to visit from the month of July through to February and is sure to give one an experience of a lifetime.
-Situated to the southwest of Pune, Sinhagad offers one the option of going on some adventurous treks as well.
-Sometimes, being among ruins can help you find your sanity.
-If you are a history enthusiast, Sinhagad is a place you could consider visiting.
-The location offers you the chance to get a glimpse in to rich history of the relatively new state of Pune.
-A visit to the Sinhagad Fort should also be on your list of places to visit.
-Sinhagad is definitely one of the places to visit near Pune within 100 Km.Distance from Pune: 31 Km
+Sinhagad is definitely one of the places to visit near Pune within 100 Km.Distance from Pune: 35 Km

 The last trip was actually more touristy!
 Went to this MTDC resort, next to a stream.
 With the monsoons there, the place feels heavenly, with clouds, rains, green and water everywhere.
 Next we went to the Bhaja caves, again 2000 years old!
 Old Buddhist caves with tasty poha and bhutta around.
 And last we went up to Singhad fort.
 The trek is about 2 hours or so, so we couldn't do it.
 The fort merges so well with the mountains, that its difficult to separate the two!
 And the view of the valley from the Singhad fort was pleasant to the eyes again, lakes and green and heavenly!